Introduction: The Question of Control

 Strategic Implication: Vertical Integration

-These investments go beyond cost optimisation.
-They enable vertical integration along the value chain:
+These investments are about more than cutting costs.
+They enable vertical integration along the entire value chain:

 Vertical Integration: How Big Tech controls everything from the app to the submarine cable

-These infrastructure projects have geopolitical relevance.
-[6] Although realised by private US companies, they influence global data routes and impact economic and infrastructural positions.
+These infrastructure projects carry real geopolitical weight.
+[6] Although built by private US companies, they shape global data routes and affect economic and infrastructural positions.
 [7]

-Route planning considers geopolitical factors: Meta's projects avoid regions like the Red Sea, where several cables were damaged in 2024, leading to connectivity disruptions in East Africa.
+Route planning takes geopolitical factors into account: Meta's projects steer clear of regions like the Red Sea, where several cables were damaged in 2024, causing connectivity outages in East Africa.

 Big Tech's Cable Portfolio 2025